 Jane D. Kelly Sabine continued to live at 348 Marlborough until her death in February of 1950.

 On September 29, 1950, 348 Marlborough was purchased from the estate of Jane D. Kelly Sabine by Harry E. Thorson, a teletype operator for United Press International, and his wife, Harriet (Harriette) V. Thorson.
-They lived in one of the apartments at 348 Marlborough.
 They previously had been lodgers at 4 Marlborough.
+The Thorsons occupied the house as a multiple dwelling, probably converting it into the four apartments for which it was already approved.
 They continued to live at 348 Marlborough until the early 1960s.

 On August 10, 1961, 348 Marlborough was purchased from the Thorsons by Joseph L. Paley and his wife, Roxy Ann (Stoloff) Paley.
 They lived in one of the apartments until the mid-1960s, when they moved to Brookline.